survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 This information is enough for generating an entire site.
 And this is what I’ve done with [Antwar](https://github.com/antwarjs/antwar).
 You can find a more elaborate example in that static site generator.

-The technique can be useful for other purposes, such as testing or adding files for webpack to watch.
+The technique can be valuable for other purposes, such as testing or adding files for webpack to watch.
 In that case, you would set up a `require.context` within a file which you then point to through a webpack `entry`.

 ## Combining Multiple `require.context`s